jamesshah/covid19-updates/README.md

 - [x] Update Readme File
 - [ ] Add more states and regions

 This template is open source and welcomes contributions.
-All contributions are subject to our [Code of Conduct](https://github.com/twilio-labs/.github/blob/master/CODE_OF_CONDUCT.md).

 [Visit the project on GitHub](https://github.com/twilio-labs/sample-template-nodejs)